-Ryan Pedon enters his first season as an assistant coach at Ohio State after joining the staff in June 2017.
-The Columbus native returns home after spending the last two seasons as an assistant on Chris Holtmann’s staff at Butler.
+Ryan Pedon enters his second season as an assistant coach at Ohio State after joining the staff in June 2017.
+The Columbus native returned home after spending two seasons as an assistant on Chris Holtmann’s staff at Butler.

-In Pedon’s two seasons at Butler, the Bulldogs tallied a 47-20 record and advanced the NCAA Tournament twice.
-Last year, the Bulldogs went 25-9, finished second in the BIG EAST and advanced to the Sweet 16 for the first time since 2011.
-Two seasons ago, Butler went 22-11 and advanced to the second round of the NCAA Tournament.
+In Pedon’s two seasons at Butler, the Bulldogs tallied a 47-20 record and advanced the NCAA Tournament twice. in 2016-17, the Bulldogs went 25-9, finished second in the BIG EAST and advanced to the Sweet 16 for the first time since 2011.
+In 2015-16, Butler went 22-11 and advanced to the second round of the NCAA Tournament.

 Before his time at Butler, Pedon spent two seasons at Illinois as an assistant to head coach (and former Ohio State assistant) John Groce.
 Pedon also spent three seasons as an assistant coach and recruiting coordinator at Toledo, helping the Rockets to 19 wins in 2011-12, and five seasons at Miami (Ohio), where the RedHawks won the MAC Tournament title in 2007 to earn the school’s first NCAA Tournament bid since 1999.